Iranian Green Movement: Where is my vote?

 Where is my vote? (رأی من کجاست؟ ra'y-e-man kojāst?) is a motto which was used during the protests.
 The Iranian government, headed by President Mahmoud Ahmadinejad, released results claiming a two-thirds majority.
 However, Mousavi had already claimed victory before the vote count was done and supporters of Mousavi and Karroubi accused the government of rigging the votes.

-In the aftermath of the election, protests were widened and several massive protests were held around the country by the people.
+In the aftermath of the election, protests increased and several massive protests were held around the country by the people.
 The government arrested a large number of the protesters and several were killed by the police and governmental militia forces.

-Although the Iranian government prohibited any form of gathering by opposition-supporters in Tehran and across the country, significantly slowed down internet access and censored any form of media agreeing with the opposition, hundreds of thousands of Iranians chanted this motto, defying the law and challenging the Islamic Republic.
+Even though the Iranian government didn’t allow any form of gathering by opposition-supporters in Tehran and across the country, significantly slowed down internet access and censored any form of media agreeing with the opposition, hundreds of thousands of Iranians chanted this motto, defying the law and challenging the Islamic Republic.

 Development of the Green Movement

-The Green Movement spread throughout the nation as a non-violent protest movement, bringing about hope of more democratization.
+The Green Movement spread throughout Iran as a non-violent protest movement, bringing about hope of more democratization.
 Protests lasted all through the fall of 2009, with big events happening on national holidays.
-On Quds Day (September 18th), the anniversary of the US Embassy takeover (November 4th), National Students Day (December 7th) and the day of Grand Ayatollah Montazeri's death (December 19th) there were turnouts of thousands of people.
-On the holy day of Ashura (December 7th), the protests turned more violent as hundreds of thousands took to the streets once again, the highest turnout since June, and clashed with state security forces.
+On Quds Day (18 September), the anniversary of the US Embassy takeover (4 November), National Students Day (7 December) and the day of Grand Ayatollah Montazeri's death (19 December) there were turnouts of thousands of people.
+On the holy day of Ashura (7 December), the protests turned more violent as hundreds of thousands took to the streets once again, the highest turnout since June, and clashed with state security forces.
 Hundreds of people were arrested and at least 15 people died.
 Among them was the 35 year-old nephew of Mir-Hossein Mousavi, Seyed Ali Mousavi.

 Within a year, the Green Movement had trouble with retaining its relevance.
-The number of public demonstrations started to decrease because of the harsh reactions by the state.
+The number of public demonstrations started to decrease because of the harsh oppression by the state.
 Security forces attacked protesters in the streets and imprisoned activists as well as politicians.
 Mousavi and Karroubi were placed under house arrest in 2010, which created even more difficulties for the Green Movement to stay organized.

 Access to the Internet and social media as well as the possibility to send text messages was regularly restricted by the government, making it difficult for further protests to materialize.
 The movement later became less confrontational in an effort to influence the next presidential elections and several groups linked to the Green Movement supported the campaign of Hassan Rouhani in 2014.
 Following his victory, slogans and symbols that emerged during the protests in 2009 were used again by his supporters.